Web API

 In case result_queue_name

-property is presented, the result of the processing will be pushed to the queue with the
+property is present, the result of the processing will be pushed to the queue with the

 provided name.
 If the queue does not exist yet, it will be created on the fly.
 This is useful when there is another